-An Easter bunny is added to a Soleirolia.
-This new version of the product is allocated a new GTIN.

-Re-using codes
+4.2.7 Re-using codes

 A GTIN can be reused for a different trade item if the existing item has been dropped.
 It may not be reused until 48 months after the item has been taken off the market.
-Only then it is reasonable to assume that trading partners no longer have a record of the item as 'Wood violet, blue' instead of 'Tray Petunia, mixed'.
+Only then it is reasonable to assume that trading partners no longer have a record of the item as 'Wood violet, blue' instead of 'Tray petunia, mixed'.

 5 In conclusion

 These guidelines will help you to get started: you can apply for a number series, add the GTINs to your assortment and publish them along with other information on your product.
-The startup package includes an introductory course, which takes one afternoon, where you go through the steps with other participants.
+The startup package includes an introductory course, occupying one afternoon, where you are taken through the steps with other participants.
 In practice you may come up against problems: if you have any questions about content or practical implementation, please contact Floricode or GS1 Netherlands.

-Version Control and Contact Information

-Date Version Ву Changes

-1.0 Sarina Pielaat First issue.

-8-4-2013 1.1 Sarina Pielaat Minor modifications.